-Nine species of fruits (i.e. apple, apricot, banana, cherry, kiwifruit, lime, nectarine, pear, plum) and nine species of vegetables (i.e. bell pepper, carrot, champignon mushroom, cherry tomato, cucumber, onion, plum tomato, potato, zucchini) were brought from a local market.
+Nine species of fruits (i.e. apple, apricot, banana, cherry, kiwifruit, lime, nectarine, pear, plum) and nine species of vegetables (i.e. bell pepper, carrot, champignon mushroom, cherry tomato, cucumber, onion, plum tomato, potato, zucchini) were bought from a local market.
 Samples were washed and cut into slices of 3-mm thickness, except for apricot, cherry and plum fruits that were longitudinally cut in half.
 A flat scanner mod.
 CM2350 (Hewlett-Packard-HP, USA) was used to scan the digital image of the samples.
 Scanner profiling was performed using a ColorChecker Passport (X-Rite, USA), while image acquisition was carried out with the VueScan PE v9.2.11 software (Hamrick Software, USA).
-Each image was the average of 3 scans with a resolution equal to $2466 \times 3498 \times 24$ (240 dpi and 8 bits per sRGB channel).
+Each image was the average of 3 scans with a resolution equal to 2466×3498 (240 dpi and 8 bits per sRGB channel).
 One hundred samples per batch (i.e. class of product) were acquired.
 With the aim of circumventing unrealistic results, samples of each batch were randomly split in calibration and prediction subsets (70%) and (30%), respectively.

 Image analysis and model development were both performed using interactive Jupyter Notebooks v5.7.4 developed in Python v3.7.2 programming language in combination with various Python packages.
-Specifically, (i) the conventional image segmentation was carried out with the OpenCV v3.4.5 library, while both (ii) semantic segmentation and (iii) image recognition models were computed using the fast.ai v1.0.51 library running on top of the PyTorch v1.0.1.post2 library.
-The U-Net fully convolutional network (Ronneberger et al. 2015) was used for training the semantic segmentation model (SSM), while a convolutional neural network (i.e. a CNN pre-trained on the ImageNet dataset) was used as base for the development of image classification model (CM).
-The development of both models was tested on (1) a CPU mod.
-Ryzen 5 1400 (AMD Inc. CA, USA) and (2) and a GPU mod.
+Specifically, (i) the conventional image segmentation was carried out with the OpenCV v3.4.5 library, while both (ii) semantic segmentation and (iii) image recognition models were computed using the fast.ai v1.0.51 library running on top of the PvTorch v1.0.1.post2 library.
+The U-Net fully convolutional network (Ronneberger et al., 2015) was used for training the semantic segmentation model (SSM).
+Image segmentation is an important step for measuring changes in colour, shape and size of the product so at to monitor quality loss and changes in moisture content during drying.
+Segmented images (i.e. image of product without background) were fed as input for a convolutional neural network (i.e. a CNN pre-trained on the ImageNet dataset) used for the development of image classification model (CM).
+The development of both models was tested on (i) a CPU mod.
+Ryzen 5 1400 (AMD Inc. CA, USA) and (ii) and a GPU mod.
 RTX 2070 8 GB (NVIDIA Corp.
 CA, USA).
 The GPU was used to boost the training step.
 CPU and GPU performances were compared in terms of time required to train the models.
 In both cases, a transfer learning approach was applied on a ResNet-34 model (ResNet-34, 2019).
 The vision.transform module of the fast.ai library was used to perform data augmentation (an image regularization technique) and then to make CNN models invariant to noise, translation, viewpoint, size and illumination of image through small random transformations, which did not change the content of the image itself but affected its pixel values.